 Long before Amazon warehouses became a hotbed of pandemic exposure resulting in the death of several low wage workers, Amazon was notorious for its poor treatment of workers, particularly their low wage hourly warehouse staff.
 One Amazon worker who died of heart attack at work was reportedly left on the floor for 20 minutes before receiving treatment.
 Other Amazon workers have been hospitalized due to risk of heat stroke.
 Last year OSHA classified Amazon as one of the most dangerous places to work.
 Workers have described brutal accounts of their experiences working at Amazon, some even unable to take bathroom breaks.

 Amazon works hard at keeping workers from organizing.
+They not only work vigirously to prevent workers from organizing, they also spy on social and environmental movements as well.
 White collar workers may fare marginally better, but I sure wouldn't want a verbally abusive boss who says things like "Are you lazy or just incompetent?"

 So where should I shop instead?